The Best Restaurants In Ballard guide image

 When it comes to sit-down dinner options near Golden Gardens, your best bet is to grab a table at Sunny Hill.
 This bright pizza palace from the Stoneburner team serves great blistery round pies and Detroit-style squares, among other things like cheeseburgers and tasty waffle fries (that you should be dunking in their homemade black garlic ranch).
 But you're really here for those pan pies, complete with a chewy focaccia-like crust, edges of frizzled cheese crunch, and a consistent layer of melted mozzarella.

 The logo for Mean Sandwich is a giant open mouth, and it’s an accurate representation of how we look while eating here.
-This sandwich joint f*cking rocks.
-The space is small and has that old school deli-counter feel, but the ingredients and flavor combinations are modern—try housemade thick-sliced corned beef with mustard, pickled cabbage, and a fistful of mint, the fried chicken sandwich with buffalo mayo and calabrian chile relish, or a steak tartare club.
+The space is small and has that old school deli-counter feel, but the ingredients and flavor combinations are modern—try housemade thick-sliced corned beef with mustard, pickled cabbage, and a fistful of mint, or a standout Italian sub.
 Everything is made from scratch, down to their bread pudding for dessert (made with day-old buns), and there’s a backyard patio for warm-weather sandwiching.

 This small Lebanese restaurant is filled with fuchsia lighting, couples on dates, and excellent grilled meat.
 This is Cafe Munir, and it’s one of the best places in this city to eat Middle Eastern food while eavesdropping on other people’s conversations.
 Prepare for a substantial wait for a table, but know that it will absolutely be worth it for the steak and the chicken kabobs with garlic sauce.
 Don’t get us started on the garlic sauce.